Joseph A. Lombardo

+When you are charged with domestic violence in Atlantic City, there are laws in the state of NJ that criminalize domestic violence and offer methods of civil relief to the victims.
+Charges of domestic violence are serious and can carry significant penalties.
 Domestic violence charges can be charged as either a felony or a misdemeanor.
 A defendant who is convicted of a felony domestic violence charge can serve significant time in prison, whereas a defendant convicted of a misdemeanor may serve little or no jail time, but instead be put on probation, required to pay a fine, and/or attend counseling.

 The sooner you take action, the more we can do to protect your rights.
 If you contact us before charges are filed, we can often secure exonerating information from the accusing partner or other witnesses which can result in charges not being filed.
 It is much harder to have a case dismissed after charges have been filed; although we have successfully done that as well.

 Our firm has also handled related criminal charges stemming from an alleged domestic violence incident, including assault, vandalism, and charges of terrorist threats.
-The Law Offices of Joseph Lombardo has achieved not guilty decisions in these types of cases for our clients.
+Lombardo Law Group, LLC has achieved not guilty decisions in these types of cases for our clients.